Welcome to the Santos Dumont English Assessment. I am (name) and this is (name). (He/she) will not interact with us during the test.

 4) Do you have any electronic devices with you?
 5) Look at the camera, please.
 (Thank you)

 The test has four parts.
 It takes approximately forty minutes.
-Responses should be immediate, appropriate and informative.
-During the test, if you don’t understand a word, an expression, an instruction or question, please ask me for clarification.
+Responses should be immediate, appropriate, and informative.
+During the test, if you don’t understand a word, an expression, an instruction, or a question, please ask me for clarification.